 - Property Tax (10-31-100).
-Last year the city council approved a major tax rate increase.
-This year the city council has voted to not hold a Truth-in-Taxation hearing and let the county automatically decrease the tax rate to compensate for any total property value increases.
+Last year the City Council approved a major tax rate increase.
+This year the City Council has voted to not hold a Truth-in-Taxation hearing and let the county automatically decrease the tax rate to compensate for any total property value increases.
 The budgeted increase is due to new growth only.
 It is important in these unusual times to do what we can to help our citizens with the pain and stress they may be feeling, especially in the financial area where possible.
-Although we have had increases from our major providers in Sewer and Sanitation, we are proposing for this year to NOT increase the Sewer and Sanitation rates. - Sales and Use Tax (10-31-300).
-The city anticipates a downturn in the economy due to COVID19.
+Although we have had increases from our major providers in the Sewer and Sanitation Funds, we are proposing for this year to NOT increase the Sewer and Sanitation rates. - Sales and Use Tax (10-31-300).
+The City anticipates a downturn in the economy due to COVID19.
 This account will be affected more than any other revenue account.
-The city budgets 80% of anticipated sales tax in this account and 20% in account 45-31-300 for Capital Projects. - Class "C" Road Fund Allotment (10-33-560).
+The City budgets 80% of anticipated sales tax in this account and 20% in account 45-31-300 for Capital Projects. - Class "C" Road Fund Allotment (10-33-560).
 The allotment totals over \$300,000 per year.
-Only a portion is budgeted to applied to General fund Street department expenses such as snow plowing. - Subdivision Review Fee (10-34-105).
+Only a portion is budgeted to be applied to General Fund Street department expenses such as snow plowing. - Subdivision Review Fee (10-34-105).
 Developer payments for third party reviews and inspections are recorded here.
 Account 10-58-319 is the corresponding expense account. - Developer Pmts for Improvements (10-34-270).
 Payments by developers for streetlights, street signs, and mailboxes are included in this account. - Transfer from Impact Fees (10-39-800).
 Public Safety Impact fees are transferred to the General Fund to be applied to the bond payments on the fire station. - Fund Balance.
 By State law, a maximum of 25% of the General Fund's total revenues for a year can be kept in the fund balance.
 This fund balance is for operating cash until property tax in received around November and for emergencies.
 The current balance is \$569,000. - Transfer from Impact Fees (45-39-800). \$390,000 from Park Impact fees is budgeted to be transferred to Capital Projects for planned park improvements. \$327,00 in new Road Impact Fees will be transferred to the Capital Projects Fund as reimbursement on South Bench Drive Phase 1. - Transfer from Recreation Impact Fees (20-39-800).
-Recreation Impact fees are transferred each year to the Recreation Fund to be applied to the principal and interest on the Family Activity Center's Bond. - Recreation revenues and expenses for various programs may be affected by the COVD19 related restrictions, if the restrictions continue into the 2021 fiscal year. - Developer Pmts for Improv (56-34-270).
-Developers pay the city to have a seal coat applied to the asphalt streets in their development a year after the development is completed.
+Recreation Impact fees are transferred each year to the Recreation Fund to be applied to the principal and interest on the Family Activity Center's Bond. - Developer Pmts. for Improvements (56-34-270).
+Developers pay the City to have a seal coat applied to the asphalt streets in their development a year after the development is completed.
 The work is included as part of the Projects of the Transportation Utility fund.